payb-foundation/PayB/contracts/trail.service/README.md

 ## Voting and Ballot/Voter Registration

-All users on the Telos Blockchain Network can register their account and receive a VoterID card that can be used in any Ballot or Election running on Trail.
+All users on the PayB Blockchain Network can register their account and receive a VoterID card that can be used in any Ballot or Election running on Trail.
 Developers can easily integrate with Trail by including the `traildef.voting.hpp` plugin in their contracts.

 ### Voting Actions